dankamongmen/raptorial/README.md

 ## rapt-show-versions...

 * neither requires nor makes use of the apt-show-versions cache.
   The -i/--initialize option is neither required nor supported.
-* does not support the -p/--package option, as this was never necessary to use.
+* does not support the -p/--package option; it was syntactic sugar.
   Simply provide a package specification as an argument.
-* does not support the -r/--regex nor -R/--regex-all options.
+* does not support the -r/--regex nor -R/--regex-all options; they were syntactic sugar.
 Simply provide a regular expression to use it for search.
 * does not support the -v/--verbose option.
 It does not appear to work in apt-show-versions anyway.